The Benton Village Board is embarking on the task of building a

 Check out the library card catalog website to find more information on the book we are reading! – http://swls-verso.auto-graphics.com/mvc/?cid=swls&lid=bento

 @Benton Public Library

 As in the past, the summer library program (SLP) here in Benton has two parts:

-SUMMER READING LOG—simply read—anywhere, anytime—plus visit the Benton Public Library three times during open hours (see below) between June 11 and July 28.
+SUMMER READING LOG—simply read—anywhere, anytime—plus visit the Benton Public Library 3 times during open hours between June 11 and July 20.
 This incentive program is for all children and youth (0-18 years old).
 Participants keep track of their reading on their reading logs (available in June) and earn prizes.
 Prizes may be collected at the library after individual goals are met; last day to complete the log and collect prizes is Sat.
-July 28.
+July 20.
 Our end-of-SLP party will be at Cole Acres pool again, all family members welcome.
 Note: Children do NOT need to come to any story/activity programs to participate in this reading incentive program.

-SCHEDULED PROGRAMS AT BPL—reading and activities at the library for children 2 years old and older, June 12 to July 17.
-We will NOT meet on July 3.:
+SCHEDULED PROGRAMS AT BPL—reading and activities at the library for children 2 years old and older, June 11 to July 16.

 .*Children under the age of 5 must be accompanied by their caregiver.

 Please note that the library is open only to the SLP participants and their caregivers during the scheduled program times but will reopen to the general public at 1:00 p.m.
 There is no charge to participate in SLP.

 Call if you have questions (759-2665).